History Files

 c.2800 - 2300 BC

-The Bell Beaker started out as an horizon in Early Iberia rather than an archaeological culture.
-A horizon is different from a culture because it is less robust - it is defined on the basis of just a few traits - and is often superimposed on local archaeological cultures as a kind of trend.
+The Bell Beaker started out as a horizon in Iberia rather than an archaeological culture.
+The definition for an archaeological 'horizon' is different from that of a 'culture' because it is less robust - it is defined on the basis of just a few traits - and is often superimposed on local archaeological cultures as a kind of trend.

 In most places these styles were superimposed upon pre-existing archaeological cultures: this being the definition of an horizon, something which does not involve large-scale migration.

-Bell Beaker society expanded to cover all of Iberia and the Early Balearic Islands before subsequently reaching most of modern Germany when it met the newly-arriving West Indo-European groups to create the far more expansive Bell Beaker culture.
+The early Iberian Bronze Age Bell Beaker society expanded to cover all of the peninsula and the Early Balearic Islands before subsequently reaching most of modern Germany.
+There it met the newly-arriving West Indo-European groups to create the far more expansive Bell Beaker culture.
 There is still a good deal of debate about just what propelled the expansion of the Bell Beaker culture, but DNA research published early in 2018 in Nature did a lot to seal the argument.

 Limited genetic affinity was detected between Beaker-complex-associated individuals from Iberia and those in Central Europe.
 Migration was excluded as an important mechanism of spread between these two regions.
-Instead this first, Iberian, stage was classified as an horizon, which does not require physical migration.
+Instead this first, Iberian, stage remains classified as a horizon, which does not require physical migration.

-Once out of Iberia and in collision with newly-arrived groups, it certainly did encounter physical migration, and a vigorous one by Indo-Europeans who had dominative freedom and fast-moving wheeled transportation.
+Once out of Iberia and in collision with these newly-arrived Indo-European groups, it certainly did encounter physical migration, and a vigorous one by Indo-Europeans who had dominative freedom and fast-moving wheeled transportation.

 Chalcolithic pot found in Hebron, Israel

-(Information by Peter Kessler and Edward Dawson, with additional information from The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World, David W Anthony, from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from A Genetic Signal of Central European Celtic Ancestry, David K Faux, from The Celts, TGE Powell, and from External Links: The Beaker phenomenon and the genomic transformation of northwest Europe (Nature), and Gran Enciclopedia Aragonesa (in Spanish), and Celtiberia.net (in Spanish), and Lista de pueblos prerromanos de Iberia (in Spanish, Hispanoteca.eu), and Euskomedia (in Spanish).)
+(Information by Peter Kessler and Edward Dawson, with additional information from The Horse, the Wheel, and Language: How Bronze-Age Riders from the Eurasian Steppes Shaped the Modern World, David W Anthony, from The La Tene Celtic Belgae Tribes in England: Y-Chromosome Haplogroup R-U152 - Hypothesis C, David K Faux, from A Genetic Signal of Central European Celtic Ancestry, David K Faux, from The Celts, TGE Powell, and from External Links: The Beaker phenomenon and the genomic transformation of northwest Europe (Nature), and Gran Enciclopedia Aragonesa (in Spanish), and Celtiberia.net (in Spanish), and Lista de pueblos prerromanos de Iberia (in Spanish, Hispanoteca.eu), and Euskomedia (in Spanish), and Linking Up Bell Beakers in the Iberian Peninsula, Joaquín Jiménez-Puerto & Joan Bernabeu Aubán (Journal of Archaeological Method and Theory, Vol 30 pp 1200-1232, 2023, and available via Springer Nature).)

 A shift to drier conditions has been taking place since about 3300 BC.
 Pollen core samples from across Eastern Europe - notably across the Pontic-Caspian steppe between the Don and the Irtysh (in Kazakhstan) - show that forests sharply decline and Artemisia (an arid herb indicator) increases.